Akshen22/Movie-Recommender-System/README.md

 A content based movie recommender system using cosine similarity

-*Here we gonna work on 2 platforms, which are namely: Jupyter Notebook & PyCharm (download the code, given above)
+*Here we gonna work on 2 platforms, which are namely: Jupyter Notebook & PyCharm (kindly download the code, given above)

 *For Dataset kindly download both the csv files from the below given link;